n7tae/ham-dht-tools/README.md

 ### Distributed Hash Table (OpenDHT)

-For these target systems using the DHT, connection information is published and updated directly by the target and is availabe to mvoice in near-realtime.
+For these target systems using the DHT, connection information is published and updated directly by the target and is available to mvoice in near-realtime.
 All the mvoice user needs to know is the callsign of the target.

 #### Building and installing the OpenDHT library